Atherton, Greater Manchester: Transport

 The Bolton to Leigh road was turnpiked in about 1770 and a toll gate was installed on the Atherton boundary on Bolton Road.
 Shakerley Lane toll road emerged near Green Hall on Bolton Road, and was built to get coal from the Shakerley pits to the turnpike road.

 In 1825, the Bolton and Leigh Railway received Royal Assent and the single-track railway was opened in 1828 bringing the railway to the western side of the township where it was close to the coal mines at Howe Bridge and Gibfield.
 Railway stations opened at Atherton Bag Lane and further south at Atherleigh The line was connected to the Liverpool and Manchester Railway by the Kenyon and Leigh Junction Railway in 1831 and connected to the Tyldesley–Wigan line in 1883 when a station was opened at Chowbent renamed Howe Bridge in 1901.
 The Lancashire and Yorkshire Railway's line from Manchester to Southport passes to the north of Atherton and Atherton Station which was opened in 1887–88 remains open.

 In 1900, a bill authorising the South Lancashire Tramways Company to construct over 62 mi of tramway in southern Lancashire was given Royal Assent.

 However, by November 1900 the South Lancashire Electric Traction and Power Company had acquired the shares.
 The first section of tramway opened on 20 October 1902 between Lowton and Four Lanes Ends via Leigh and Atherton.
 The company got into financial difficulty and in turn became Lancashire United Tramways later Lancashire United Transport (LUT).
 LUT had headquarters and a large depot in Howe Bridge.
 On 16 December 1933, the last tram ran from Leigh to Four Lane Ends.
 The following day trolley buses took over.

 Public transport in Atherton is co-ordinated by the Transport for Greater Manchester.

-There are public transport links by rail from Atherton and Hag Fold stations to Wigan and Manchester operated by Northern, and by bus to Bolton, Leigh, Wigan, Manchester, the Trafford Centre and Middlebrook Retail and Leisure Complex operated by Diamond Bus North West of Atherton, Stagecoach Manchester and First Greater Manchester.
+There are public transport links by rail from Atherton and Hag Fold stations to Wigan and Manchester operated by Northern.

-Atherton is also known for the Vantage V2 bus service by First Greater Manchester.
+Buses in Atherton operate to Bolton, Leigh, Wigan, Manchester, the Trafford Centre and Middlebrook Retail and Leisure Complex operated from September 2023 as part of the Manchester Bee Network.